 How we are run

 The Association is an independent body overseen by a volunteer Board of Management of up to 15 people.
 These currently include Association tenants, local community activists and people with professional expertise that all have an interest in and commitment to the work of the Association.

 The Board takes strategic, policy and major

 Board Members all have a commitment to the work of the Association and freely give up their own time.
 There are at least 8 full Board meetings each year.
-Copies of Minutes of Board meetings are available on request from the office.
+Copies of Agendas and Minutes of Board meetings are available on the website.

 The Board is elected by the members of the Association at the Annual General Meeting (AGM).
 Life Membership is open to all who support our objectives, in accordance with our Membership Policy, on payment of £1.
 We currently have around 150 members – the majority are tenants of the Association.